 - Utility: Basic or Auxiliary

-45 Degree Hyperextensions Exercise Procedure
+45 Degree Hyperextensions Instructions

 - Begin by setting up a 45-degree hyperextensions machine.
 If the machine is adjustable, ensure your support is high up on your pelvis and allows for a full range of motion.